MultiverseLearningProducts/swe/src/mod2/wk2/day5.md

 # Overview of the day

-Today we take a look at how to book the exam before a show and tell later!
+Below is information on how to book the exam as well as the retake policy.

 # Lesson 1